mshulew/transcript_coverage/README.md

-# Transcript Coverage LSG0038
+# Transcript Coverage

-This pipeline was developed as a companion to gene_coverage_lsg0038 to support SEQuoia Express.
-It calculates the percent of bases of the top 1,000 expressed transcripts at different read coverages (0x - 20X).
-This pipeline was used in verification and validation and is being archived for reference.
-See improvements for bugs fixes for future use.
+This toolkit calculates the percent of bases of the top 1,000 expressed transcripts at different read coverages (0x - 20X).
+This toolkit is a companion for Bio-Rad's SEQuoia Express Toolkit, using the SEQuoia Express Toolkit output as its input.
+With slight modification to main.nf, it can be used for any BAM file with paired-end read alignments.

-Author: Mark Shulewitz
+Author: Mark Shulewitz (markshulewitz@gmail.com)

-## Description of pipeline
+## Description of main workflow (main.nf)
-### assignTranscripts
+### assignGened
-Run featureCounts using deduplicated BAM (if deduplication was performed) or STAR BAM (if no deduplication was performed) to assign reads to transcripts (note: reads can be assigned to more than 1 transcript)
+Runs featureCounts using deduplicated BAM (if deduplication was performed) or STAR BAM (if no deduplication was performed) to assign reads to genes.
+Output is filtered for alignments assigned to reads and is not piped to any downstream process in the toolkit - the BAM and indexed BAM files are for viewing on IGV or similar genome viewer.

 ### transcriptList
 Generates list of transcripts by gene from gtf annotation file

+### assignTranscripts
+Runs featureCounts using deduplicated BAM (if deduplication was performed) or STAR BAM (if no deduplication was performed) to assign reads to transcripts (note: reads can be assigned to more than 1 transcript)

 ### topTranscripts
 Generates a list of most highly expressed transcript for each gene with read counts for that transcript